Reds vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Corbin Burnes (6-5) will make his 18th start of the season.
+- The Brewers will hand the ball to Colin Rea (5-4) for his 15th start of the season.

-- He has earned a quality start 10 times in 17 starts this season.

-- Burnes has pitched five or more innings in 15 straight games and will look to extend that streak.
+- Rea has pitched five or more innings in eight straight games and will look to extend that streak.

-- He has made 17 appearances and finished three of them without allowing an earned run.
+- He has made 15 appearances and finished two of them without allowing an earned run.

 |Opponent